Looking for an honest Butcher Box Review? I’m sharing one, including if Butcher Box is worth it, what it costs, and what you get with the service!

 - Don’t order a custom box.
 The custom ButcherBox is the most expensive option, and really.. you don’t need it!

-- I’ve never been disappointed with their curated boxes, and I kind of like the surprise each month.
+- I’ve never been disappointed with their curated boxes when we’ve gotten them, and I kind of like the surprise each month.
 It forces me to get creative in the kitchen and try things I normally wouldn’t!

 - Don’t order things you can get locally at a better price.
-I can find good quality chicken and pork near me at great prices, so I opt to get an all beef box from ButcherBox!
+I can find good quality chicken and pork near me at great prices, so that’s what I fill my box up with

 - If you can find great quality beef but can’t find good quality chicken/pork.. opt for something else!
 Check out your local grocery store and see where you can find the best prices.